iwantmyname/blog/src/2016/05/sunsetting-of-some-second-level-centralnic-tlds.md

 We'll be contacting all customers who have domains registered with these TLDs to ensure that they have all the necessary information and get things updated however they prefer.

 So why are these TLDs being discontinued?
 We don't know exactly why, but it does happen sometimes.
 Note that these aren't "official" TLDs, and they're not governed by a country's registry like ccTLDs.
 They're actually just subdomains of .COM that the CentralNic registry decided to offer.
-(So this sunsettings does **not** affect any actual ccTLD domains.)
+(So this sunsetting does **not** affect any actual ccTLD domains.)

 Perhaps there was just less interest with [all the new gTLDs available](https://iwantmyname.com/domains/new-gtld-domain-extensions).